reymaktoufi/Reyhaneh-Maktoufi/index.md

 ### Publication and Presentation

 -Maktoufi, R. (2018).
 Science and Entertainment: How Astronomers use Pop Culture references for Science Communication.
-Communicating Astronomy with the Public Conference. <br>
+Communicating Astronomy with the Public Conference.
+Fukuoka, Japan, 24-28 March.<br>

 -Maktoufi, R. (2018).
 Science and Entertainment: How Pop Culture References are Used for Science Communication.
-AAAS Annual Meeting E-poster student competition. <br>
+AAAS Annual Meeting E-poster student competition.
+Austin, TX, 15-19 February.<br>

--Cooper, K.R., & Maktoufi, R. (2017, November).
+-Cooper, K.R., & Maktoufi, R. (2017).
 Re-defining integration: Relationships, retention, and restructuring in nonprofit mergers.
-Paper to be presented at Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) conference, Grand Rapids, MI. <br>
+Paper to be presented at Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) conference.
+Grand Rapids, MI, 16-18 November. <br>

 -Maktoufi, R., Shumate, M. D., O'Connor, A. S. (2017).
 The Effect of Created Fit and level of Activism on the Perception of Fitness of Nonprofit and Corporate Partnerships.
-Poster presented at the Organizational Communication Mini-Conference, Athens, OH, October 13-15.<br>
+Poster presented at the Organizational Communication Mini-Conference.
+Athens, OH, October 13-5.<br>

 -Maktoufi, R. (2017).
 Pop Culture References: A Bait to Elicit Pleasant Scientific Curiosity.
-ACM CHI 2017 workshop Design for Curiosity.<br>
+ACM CHI 2017 workshop Design for Curiosity.
+Denver, CO, 6-22 May.<br>

 -Maktoufi, R. (2016).
 Popular Culture’s Application in Science Communication at the Adler Planetarium.
-Presentation for Midwestern Popular Culture Association.<br>
+Presentation for Midwestern Popular Culture Association.
+Chicago, IL, 6-9 October.<br>

 -Haider, D., Cooper, K., & Maktoufi, R. (2016, October 20).
 Mergers as a strategy for success: 2016 Report from the Metropolitan Chicago Nonprofit Merger research project.
 Retrieved from [http://www.chicagonpmergerstudy.org/](http://www.chicagonpmergerstudy.org/)<br>

 -Maktoufi, R., Ghotbi, N., & Ansari, N. N. (2016).
 The Effects of Listening to Persian Music on the Hand Dexterity and Depression in a Patient with Stroke: A Case Report.
 Journal of Rehabilitation Sciences and Research, 2(3), 68-70.<br>

 -Maktoufi, R., Foong, E. (2016).
 The Effect of Message Framing on Intention to Engage in Science Communication.
-CSCW 2016 workshop Designing Online Experiments.<br>
+CSCW 2016 workshop Designing Online Experiments.
+San Francisco, CA. February 27–March 2.<br>

 ### Research Experience